 What are the best methods to prevent groundhogs from entering my garden?

 Effective prevention includes installing buried wire fences, using natural repellents like garlic or castor oil sprays, and removing attractants such as fallen fruits or unsecured compost.
-These steps make gardens less appealing to groundhogs.
+These steps make gardens less appealing.

 Are there humane ways to remove groundhogs from my property?

 Yes, humane options include using live traps for relocation or hiring professional wildlife removal services.
-Just be sure to check New Jersey regulations on relocating captured groundhogs.
+Just be sure to check New Jersey regulations on relocating captured animals.

 How can I tell if a groundhog is active in my garden?